Kids playing in a trampoline fort.

 Trampoline Tent

-If your kids are avid about forts, you may want to invest in a trampoline tent, which completely encloses the trampoline and create an ideal backdrop for your fort.
-Our kids love to spend their time camped out in their trampoline tent!
+If your kids are avid fort builders, you may want to invest in a trampoline tent that completely encloses the trampoline and creates an ideal backdrop for your fort.
+Our kids love spending time camped out in their trampoline tent!

-The price will vary depending on which tent you choose, the companies material choices, and your trampoline size, but these are our top picks thanks to their durability and ease of use:
+The price will vary depending on which tent you choose, the company’s material choices, and your trampoline size, but these are our top picks thanks to their durability and ease of use:

 Trampoline Shade Cover